|

 search

-term(s) used.
+terms used.
 NCI’s Web site is a comprehensive resource that enables users

-to quickly
+to quickly find

-accurate and up-to-date information about all types of
+information about all types of

 cancer, clinical

-trials (research studies
+trials (research studies with

 people), research programs, funding opportunities,